AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

   * Run `docker-compose -f docker-compose-windows.yml run --rm server create_db` to setup database and to create tables.
   * Run `docker-compose -f docker-compose-windows.yml up -d` to start.

+*NOTE: Use --build command with the start command to reflect any future **.env** changes eg : `docker-compose -f docker-compose-windows.yml up --build -d`*

 #### To stop the application
 * For Linux,
-  * Run `docker-compose -f docker-compose-linux.yml down` to stop.
+  * Run `docker-compose -f docker-compose-linux.yml stop` to stop.
 * For Windows,
-  * Run `docker-compose -f docker-compose-windows.yml down` to stop.
+  * Run `docker-compose -f docker-compose-windows.yml stop` to stop.

 ### Health Check